 While HAARP has previously successfully run experiments that produce artificial “airglow”, an FAQ on its website stresses that the energy the facility generates is not strong enough to produce the optical display seen during a natural aurora.

-Full Fact has previously corroborated this with other scientists, including Dr Ciaran Beggan at the British Geological Society, who explained “it is simply not feasible to generate that amount of energy on the ground and transmit it into [the] atmosphere in order to cover a large fraction of the northern hemisphere”.
+Full Fact has previously corroborated this with other scientists, including Dr Ciaran Beggan at the British Geological Survey, who explained “it is simply not feasible to generate that amount of energy on the ground and transmit it into [the] atmosphere in order to cover a large fraction of the northern hemisphere”.

 Dr Darren Baskill, lecturer in physics and astronomy at the University of Sussex, also highlighted the huge amount of energy required to generate the displays across the globe needs “a far greater amount of power” than is available “to the small HAARP project”.